vectorvalor2/RED-POE/README.md

 Quotas Searchable Objects ÷ Interchangeable Code Blocks] CLASS POE[ Constructor
 &POE(Point of Execution);
-MVP queues the stack
+MVP queues the stack,
-Random Seeds  inject stats
+Random Seeds inject stats,
-3 sub 1 is 1 1/2

-Buckets to Bits to Hex to Batch]
+3 sub 1 is 1 1/2, Buckets to Bits to Hex to Batch]
 MAIN { RED( &Discernment(*CyGlobsPythonFramework, &POE, *Dictionaries/Methods); );
-/*Implies the intelligence to separate the high-quality from the poor, and the genuine from the fake*/
+/*Implies the intelligence to separate the high-quality from the poor, and the genuine from the fake*/ return 0;}

-return 0;

-}